 More than a century after slavery was abolished in Bermuda, segregation remained a scourge for the island, much as it did in the Southern U.S. during the Jim Crow Era.
-During the Theatre Boycotts of 1959, Bermudians descended from enslaved Africans rose up against racial segregation – and won.
+During the Theatre Boycotts of 1959, Bermudians of African descent rose up against racial segregation – and won.
 This statue in Hamilton’s Wesley Square, created by artist Chelsey Trott, commemorates those acts of civil disobedience.

 Built by enslaved labourers in 1710, this historic house in Smith’s Parrish is now a museum operated by the Bermuda National Trust.
 On the western side of the property, the separate kitchen cottage of this garden estate is a vestige of enslavement – it was once the work site of enslaved individuals.

 To book a tour of Central Bermuda's ADHT sites, contact Titan Express.

 The Tucker House, built in the late 1700s in the historic Town of St. George, is filled with stories from Bermuda’s past.
 But one of the most fascinating is that of Joseph Hayne Rainey, who was formerly enslaved in the American south, bought his freedom and sailed to Bermuda with his wife during the Civil War.
 Rainey opened a barbershop in the kitchen of the Tucker House – and indeed, that’s how Barber’s Alley got its name.
 Cutting hair wasn’t his true calling, however.
 When the war ended, Rainey returned to Charleston, SC, and in 1870, he became the first African American member of the U.S. House of Representatives – and was re-elected four times.